teresalves/teresalves.github.io/content/about-me/about-me/dogs.md

 Right now, she is my only pup.
 Maybe when she gets less crazy I can get another one.

 I gained some knowledge of anxious dogs and how to deal with the anxiety caused by anxious dogs, so feel free to ask me about this too.
 I can also recommend good trainers and pet stores.
-And kennels if you're looking to adopt or contribute 🐕
+And shelters if you're looking to adopt or contribute 🐕